ajardolino3/hubitat-ble-gateway/README.md

 # BLE Gateway Manager for Hubitat

 This app allows Hubitat users to create BLE beacons along with a BLE gateway.
-The app adds your beacons to yout Hubitat hub using Virtual Presence device drivers.
-This allows you to build automations (e.g., using the Rule Machine) that trigger events to occur based upon the presence (or absence) of a beacon.
+The app allows you to build automations (e.g., using the Rule Machine) that trigger events to occur based upon the presence (or absence) of a beacon.

 # How Does it Work?